frederic-perez/AmE-dictionary/data/dictionary.md

 __sagging__ _adj_ :four::hammer: _The sagging hopes of miners._ _Sagging gallery._
 __saggy__
 __Sagittarius__ _n_ :pencil2:
+__saguaro__ _n_ (sahuaro) A giant cactus of desert regions of Arizona, S California, and Mexico, having white nocturnal flowers and edible red pulpy fruits.
 __sahib__
 __sake__ _For comparison's sake, it hit 90 twice here all of last July._
 __sakura__